masonlin/CommunicationToolkitSocketio/README.md

 3. Refactoring Sharing - Sharing2 (30%)
    *   Refactoring for the gallery features, change codes from ES5 to ES6 (10%)
    *   Add react-image-gallery.js
-   *   Use babel-cli to replace the ES6 statment.
+   *   In server side, Use babel-cli to replace the ES6 statment.
+   *   In client side, Webpack include the babel-loader

 3. share file (0%)